-I locked in a few solo days on leave and headed south west to the nation’s capital.
-With no plans except to visit the National and Portrait galleries, the rest of my trip was an open book.
-Just me, my camera and google maps.
+I locked in a few solo days leave and headed south west to the nation’s capital.
+With no plans beyond visiting the National and Portrait galleries, the rest of my trip was an open book.

 This big-sky-country is changing; hipster cafes, bespoke boutiques, gelato bars and microbreweries abound.
 But some things remain the same and I’m glad for it – there’s a quietness to Canberra that I enjoy.
 Despite the occasional media scrum with pontificating pollies, it’s still feels like a city not-quite-unpacked.